HoGentTIN/linux-training-hogent/modules/backup/030_backup_theory.md

 To restore the complete file system with `restore`, use the -r option.
 This can be useful to change the size or block size of a file system.
-You should have a clean file system mounted and cd\'d into it.
+You should have a clean file system mounted and cd'd into it.
 Like this example shows.

     mke2fs /dev/hda3